 The Gender Gap in STEM

-While many STEM careers are in a commercial setting (Powell, 2012), to obtain our advanced degrees, we all pass through academia.
+While many STEM careers are in a commercial setting (Powell, 2012), we all pass through academia to obtain our advanced degrees.
 Academic institutions are responsible for “leveling the playing field” (McNutt, 2013) for students from different genders by providing adequate mentorship free of discrimination (U.S. Department of Education, 2015).
-With awareness initiatives like the Association for Women in Science (AWIS), we can foster an environment where women are mentoring each other instead of engaging in negative competition.
+With awareness initiatives like the Association for Women in Science (AWIS), we can foster an environment where women mentor each other instead of engaging in negative competition.

 An Attempt at Closing Remarks